Have you been considering trying one of the many dog training careers out there?

 What Does A Dog Trainer Do?

-As a dog trainer you would be responsible for teaching dogs basic or advanced commands to help them be a better family pet or excel in their work if they are a working dog.
+As a dog training specialist you would be responsible for teaching dogs basic or advanced commands.
+This will help them be a better family pet or excel in their work if they are a working dog.

-You can also become a dog behaviorist as well and also help to correct any behavioral issues they may have.
+You can also become an animal behaviorist to help correct any behavioral issues a dog or puppy may have.

 Dog Training Education

-While there is no formal education required to become a dog trainer or behaviorist, completing a training program can give you an edge in this competitive field.
-A popular one is the CCPDT certification program.
+While there is no formal education required to become a dog trainer or behaviorist, completing a training program can give you an edge.
+It is a competitive field and you will want to be able to distinguish yourself from others in the industry.
+A popular dog training certification program is the CCPDT certification program.

-Many employers will require that you have at least a basic understanding of dog behavior and training techniques before they hire you, so completing a training program is a great way to give yourself a leg up in the job market.
+Many employers will require that you have at least a basic understanding of dog behavior and training techniques before they hire you.
+Completing a training program is a great way to give yourself a leg up in the job market.

 There are many different types of dog training programs available, so it’s important to do your research to find one that fits your needs.
 Some programs may be more focused on obedience training, while others may place more emphasis on behavioral modification.